-[C28] For Basic and Association Core Components, if the Property Term uses the same (or equivalent) word or words as the third component of the Dictionary Entry Name, the redundant word(s) in the Property Term shall be removed from the Dictionary Entry Name.
+[C28] For Basic and Association Core Components, if the Property Term is equal to the third component of the Dictionary Entry Name, the redundant word(s) in the Property Term shall be removed from the Dictionary Entry Name.

 This may lead to the case where the complete Property Term is removed from the Dictionary Entry Name.